Rate this page:

 In order to meet security and compliance requirements, we have placed the following limits on accessing data and mappings exported to the cloud storage location:

-The App migration platform will delete all exported app data and mappings 5 days after you receive the above notifications.
+The app migration platform will delete all exported app data 12 days and mappings 14 days after you receive the above notifications.

 Rate this page: